saniochky/watchlist-react/README.md

 ### Custom Hooks

-I have also written custom hook useHttp, which helps loading data and transforming data via API.
+I have also written a custom hook useHttp, which helps load and transform data via API.

 ## External libraries

 ### react-router-dom

-Was used to implement routing in app.
+Was used to implement routing in the app.

 ### framer-motion